Lego Voyagers: Development and release

-Lego Voyagers was developed by Light Brick Studios, most known for developing Lego Builder's Journey.
+Lego Voyagers was developed by Light Brick Studio, most known for developing Lego Builder's Journey.
 Light Brick was originally part of The Lego Group, though it was spun off into an independent studio in November 2020.
 According to creative director Karsten Lund, the three fundamental pillars for the game were "puzzle-platforming, friendship, and co-op".
 The game was designed to be approachable for audience of all ages, though the team worked to ensure that the difficulty of the game's puzzles will slowly increase as players progress.
 Lund also added that it was possible for players to build every setpiece in Voyagers using actual Lego bricks.

 The game was announced in June 2025 during Summer Game Fest.
 It was released on September 15, 2025 for Windows PC, Nintendo Switch, PlayStation 4, PlayStation 5 and Xbox Series X and Series S. The game launched with a Friend Pass, which allows the player who purchased the game to send invitations to their friends who can then play the game for free with the player.
 A launch-day version for Nintendo Switch 2 was announced on September 11.

 Reception

 Lego Voyagers received "generally favorable" reviews according to review aggregator website Metacritic.
 OpenCritic determined that 77% of critics recommended the game.

-Journalists noted the difficult controls but specified that the co-op oriented game play leads to a joyful, calm, and satisfying experience.
+Journalists noted the difficult controls but specified that the co-op-oriented game play leads to a joyful, calm, and satisfying experience.
+In the short time since launch, the game has managed to carve itself into several best game lists.

+Lucas White for Shacknews awarded the game a score of 8 out of 10, and wrote, "This isn't a difficult game, clearly aimed towards a younger audience.
+But the LEGO setting is held up by a gentle soundtrack, ambient camerawork, muted colors, and a grounded sense of wonder that gives the overall feeling an ageless quality compared to other LEGO games."

-Lego Voyagers was nominated for Best Family Game at The Game Awards 2025.
+Lego Voyagers was nominated for Best Family Game at The Game Awards 2025, and for Family Game of the Year at the 29th Annual D.I.C.E.
+Awards.